Vlatko Stojanovski

-Vlatko Stojanovski (Влатко Стојановски; born 23 April 1997) is a Macedonian professional footballer who plays as a striker for Besa.
+Vlatko Stojanovski (Влатко Стојановски; born 23 April 1997) is a Macedonian professional footballer who plays as a striker for Uzbekistan Super League club Mash'al.

 Club career

 A youth academy graduate of Metalurg Skopje, Stojanovski made his professional debut on 29 October 2014 in a 2–1 loss against Shkëndija.
 On 29 August 2015, he scored his first professional goal in a 2–1 loss against Mladost CD.

 Stojanovski scored four goals in Renova's 9–1 league win against Pobeda on 4 May 2019.
 He finished 2018–19 season as the top scorer in Macedonian top division.

 On 3 July 2019, French Ligue 1 club Nîmes Olympique announced the signing of Stojanovski on a three-year deal.

+On 12 February 2026 Mash'al Mubarek announced the signing of Stojanovski on a one-year deal.

 International career

 He made his senior debut for North Macedonia in a November 2019 European Championship qualification match against Austria, in which he immediately scored his first international goal.